Daniel-Barta/mcp-rag-server/README.md

 - First run will download and cache the model (tens to ~100 MB) and build embeddings — this may take minutes depending on repo size.
 - Logs are written to stderr (console.error) to keep MCP stdout clean.
 - For very large repos, consider adding an ANN index (`hnswlib-node`) or a hybrid BM25+embeddings setup.

+### Model selection guidance

+Choose an embedding model based on your repository characteristics:

+- `jinaai/jina-embeddings-v2-base-code` (default): Use when your corpus contains a meaningful amount of source code (multi-language) mixed with README / design docs.
+Provides strong cross-domain alignment for code-symbol + natural language queries.
+- `Xenova/bge-base-en-v1.5`: Use when the content is predominantly English natural language (docs, knowledge base) and you want slightly stronger pure text semantic quality.
+- `Xenova/bge-small-en-v1.5`: Use for faster startup / lower memory on constrained machines or when indexing very large repos where throughput matters.

+Feel free to experiment—swap via `MODEL_NAME` and rebuild the embedding cache (delete any existing cached vectors if you persist them externally).